Phylogenetic analysis of the bony fishes: Morphological and mtDNA sequence comparisons

 Logistically, the integration between lecture and laboratory is best done when the lecture/discussion room, wet laboratory, and computer laboratory are in close proximity, e.g., the design of the space is based on integrated use!
 Unfortunately, when I taught this module, the lecture room was on the other side of the building from the lab (which was not designed to allow for lecturing in that room), and the computer lab was in a different building.
 This led to many students not remembering where they should be from class to class.

-With the availability of kits (e.g., Quigen), the molecular biology materials are well-adapted for student use with a very high rate of success, and instructions could be easily derived from the manufacturers protocols.
+With the availability of kits (e.g., Qiagen), the molecular biology materials are well-adapted for student use with a very high rate of success, and instructions could be easily derived from the manufacturers protocols.
 In the first trial of this module, all students successfully extracted genomic DNA from at least one of their samples, and almost all had PCR products.
-It was important to have redundancy: if all students do all samples, you are bound to have at least a few quality products from each individual taxon for sequencing.
-Also, all have the experience of doing the technique.
+It was important to have redundancy: you are bound to have at least a few quality products from each individual taxon for sequencing.
+Also, all have the experience of doing the technique and are not overwhelmed by having many samples to do.

 It would have been nice to have our own DNA sequencer for this assignment, as it would have added an additional component to the module.
-Because we had to ship our samples to an outside core facility (UC Berkeley, or any large university, will analyze shipped sampled with a PO from your department), we had to wait 3-4 days for the results-although it's nice because they send the data electronically.
-I showed the students the chromatograms that UC Berkeley sent us so they can see how the sequences were generated-and more importantly- how to assess the quality of each sequence for editing and alignment purposes.
+Because we had to ship our samples to an outside core facility (MacLab based in San Francisco, UC Berkeley, or any large university, will analyze shipped sampled with a PO from your department or credit card).
+With MacLab we had to wait only 2 days for the results-although it's nice because they send the data electronically and you create chromatograms right on your computer.
+If you are in a small class, students can do this too (software needed for this is free and available through any of these core facility websites).
+I showed the students the chromatograms a few sequences so they can see how the sequences were generated-and more importantly- how to assess the quality of each sequence for editing and alignment purposes.

 The size of the class matters: I did this module with 17 students in one class-and this was near the upper bound of tractability for the instructor.